deebeebolger/CREx_EEGPipeline2023/README.md

 # CREx_EEGPipeline2023

-To run the pipeline: type CREx_EEGPipeline in the command window.
 ## Requirements:
 * **EEGLAB 2023** with the "clean_rawdata" plugin.
 The clean_rawdata plugin can be downloaded from https://github.com/sccn/clean_rawdata.
 But this plugin is included by default in recent versions of EEGLAB.
 * **PREP pipeline** downloaded and on the matlab search path.
 Download the PREP pipeline from https://vislab.github.io/EEG-Clean-Tools/